kjsandbrink/learning-metacontrol/README.md

 # learning-metacontrol

 This is code for the publication, ``Understanding human meta-control and its pathologies using deep neural networks" (Kai Sandbrink, Laurence Hunt, Christopher Summerfield).
+Preprint: https://osf.io/preprints/osf/5ezxs

 ### Instructions